RedFraction/Perl-5-recipes/README.md

 # Perl-5 - Tricks-Tips
-###Perl cooked pieces all you need - in one place.
+### Perl cooked pieces.
+All you need - in one place.

 #### ObjectOriented -
 Examples how to use object oriented programming in Perl5.